yargs/yargs/docs/api.md

 Print the usage data.

 If no argument is provided, usage data is printed using `console.error`.

+It returns a promise of its completion (usage data printed).

 ```js
 var yargs = require("yargs")